felistter/felistter/README.md

 I am in love with the feeling of satisfaction when you create a thing from scratch to a full-fledged application and can see how it serves the conceived purposes.
 I enjoy working with :older_man: HTML, CSS, as well as :baby: JavaScript, ReactJS, NextJS technologies.

 When I'm not coding you can find me drawing, playing piano, jogging, or exploring Berlin!
-I also have a super-duper <a href="https://www.instagram.com/tonystar.cat">cat</a>, which I adore!

 <!-- Personal website -->

 <a href="https://shkarina.me/">